 Episerver.Framework.xxx (as seen below).
 In this folder, you should be able to find a directory called

 tools.
 It is within here that you will find the Powershell scripts!

 What Is Export-EPiUpdates?

-To upgrade your database, you simply call the batch file passing in the path to your website, sort of something like this if you're doing it in C#:
+To upgrade your database, you simply run the batch file passing in the path to your website, code example is shown below: